ButterMeWaffle/Sarina/README.md

 before trying to run and install you must replace the value of token at the top of the file with YOUR token.
-You must replace all refferences of redditUser and botName with your bots name and reddit user name. must also fill in the value for your reddit auth token
+You must replace all refferences of redditUser and botName with your bots name and reddit user name. must also fill in the value for your reddit auth token and the reddit app ID

 to run do the following (REQUIRES python 3.6)